 - Swap File Location

-- This determines where the Swap File will be stored on you hard-drive.
+This determines where the Swap File will be stored on your hard-drive.
 Location can make a difference, for example, Solid State Drives (SSD) are faster than Hard Disk Drives (HDD).
 Some people even like to use USB-sticks for the swap file location.

 Since 4.0, Krita supports multithreading for the animation cache and handling the drawing of brush tips when using the pixel brush.